Skip to main content

 Total 100.0%

-1Subject to the completion of the SS2H ST1 and SS4H wells on the Shenandoah South pad 2.
+1Subject to the completion of SS-4H wells on the Shenandoah South pad 2.

 About Tamboran (B2) Pty Limited

-Tamboran Resources Limited, is a natural gas company listed on the ASX (TBN) and U.S. OTC markets (TBNNY).
-Tamboran is focused on playing a constructive role in the global energy transition towards a lower carbon future, by developing the significant low CO2 gas resource within the Beetaloo Basin through cutting-edge drilling and completion design technology as well as management’s experience in successfully commercialising unconventional shale in North America.
+Tamboran Resources Corporation is a natural gas company listed on the NYSE (TBN) and ASX (TBN).
+Tamboran is focused on playing a constructive role in the global energy transition towards a lower carbon future, by developing the significant low CO2 gas resource within the Beetaloo Sub-basin through cutting-edge drilling and completion design technology as well as management’s experience in successfully commercialising unconventional shale in North America.

 Bryan Sheffield of Daly Waters Energy, LP is a highly successful investor and has made significant returns in the US unconventional energy sector in the past.
 He was Founder of Parsley Energy Inc. (“PE”), an independent unconventional oil and gas producer in the Permian Basin, Texas and previously served as its Chairman and CEO.
 PE was acquired for over US$7 billion by Pioneer Natural Resources Company.